 S Release Modification 12.2(33)SXH This command was modified.
 Support for displaying BGP dynamic neighbor information was added.
 12.2(33)SRC This command was modified.
 Support for displaying BGP graceful restart information was added.
 12.2(33)SB This command was modified.
 Support for displaying BFD and the BGP graceful restart per peer information was added, and support for the policy and detail keywords was integrated into Cisco IOS Release 12.2(33)SB.
 12.2(33)SXI1 This command was modified.
 Support for displaying 4-byte autonomous system numbers in asplain and asdot notation was added.
 12.2(33)SRE This command was modified.
 Support for displaying BGP best external and BGP additional path features information was added.
 Support for displaying 4-byte autonomous system numbers in asplain and asdot notation was added.
 12.2(33)XNE This command was modified.
-Support for 4-byte autonomous system number in asplain and asdot notation was added.
+Support for 4-byte autonomous system numbers in asplain and asdot notation was added.
 15.0(1)S This command was modified.
 The slow keyword was added.
 15.0(1)SY This command was integrated into Cisco IOS Release 15.0(1)SY.
 15.1(1)S This command was modified.
-The Layer 2 VPN address family is displayed is graceful restart or nonstop forwarding (NSF) is enabled.
+The Layer 2 VPN address family is displayed if graceful restart or nonstop forwarding (NSF) is enabled.
 15.1(1)SG This command was modified.
-Support for displaying 4-byte autonomous syste numbers in asplain notation was added and the default display format became asplain.
-15.2(4)S This command was modified and implemented on the Cisco 7200 series.
-The configured discard and treat-as-withdraw attributes are displayed, a counts of incoming Updates with a matching discard attribute or treat-as- attribute, and number of times a malformed Update is treat-as-withdra capabilities of the neighbor to send and receive additional paths that are a or received are added.
+Support for displaying 4-byte autonomous system numbers in asplain notation was added and the default display format became asplain.
+15.2(4)S This command was modified and implemented on the Cisco 7200 series router.
+The configured discard and treat-as-withdraw attributes are displayed, along with counts of incoming Updates with a matching discard attribute or treat-as-withdraw attribute, and number of times a malformed Update is treat-as-withdraw.
+The capabilities of the neighbor to send and receive additional paths that are advertised or received are added.
 15.1(2)SNG This command was implemented on the Cisco ASR 901 Series Aggregation Services Routers.
-15.2(1)E This command was integrated into Cisco IOS Release 15.2(1)E.

-Command History Cisco IOS XE Modification Cisco IOS XE Release 2.1 This command was integrated into Cisco IOS XE Release 2.1.
+Cisco IOS XE Modification Cisco IOS XE Release 2.1 This command was integrated into Cisco IOS XE Release 2.1.